Defining Support, The Cancer Mom Series: Dianna

 Dianna is mom to Max, who currently is in treatment for Stage IV High Risk Neuroblastoma.

-The parental support is so important.
+Parental support is so important.
 I have friends and family that check on me multiple days a week.
 I don’t always respond and they don’t care.
-They just want me to know that they are there, from a distance, ready whenever I am for whatever I need – a cry, a scream, a hug, to vent or an adult beverage and not talking about the c-word at all.
+They just want me to know that they are there, from a distance, ready whenever I am for whatever I need – a cry, a scream, a hug, to vent, or an adult beverage and not talking about the c-word at all.
 I’m told quite often that I need to take care of myself to be able to take care of Max.
 I’m still working on that part.
-I love to do arts and crafts and garden but it’s hard when you aren’t home often or your child isn’t strong enough to allow for you to get that release.
+I love to do arts and crafts and garden but it’s hard when you aren’t home often or your child isn’t strong enough to allow you to get that release.
 Trying to fit in family time is difficult as well.
 It’s not often the 3 of us are all together.

 I will forever be a cancer mom.
-I’ll never be that person I was before I was told my child has cancer.
+I’ll never be the person I was before I was told my child has cancer.
 While everyone is wishing for their child to make the sports team or be top of their class or to not catch the stomach bug being passed around, I’m wishing for survival.
-So to all those who have reached out, prayed and sent positive vibes, fed us and provided us with gas money, sent Max gifts to put a smile on his face and provided an ear to talk with – THANK YOU!
+So to all those who have reached out, prayed and sent positive vibes, fed us and provided us with gas money, sent Max gifts to put a smile on his face, and provided an ear to talk with – THANK YOU!
 Your support matters more than I could ever put into words.

 Donate in honor of these incredible women, your donation to the Isabella Santos Foundation helps fund research so desperately needed for rare pediatric cancer patients.